helm/helm-www/content/en/docs/helm/helm_list.md

 ```
-helm list [flags] [FILTER]
+helm list [flags]
 ```

 ### Options

 ```
-  -a, --all                  show all releases, not just the ones marked DEPLOYED
+  -a, --all              show all releases without any filter applied
+      --all-namespaces   list releases across all namespaces
   -d, --date             sort by release date
-      --deleted              show deleted releases
-      --deleting             show releases that are currently being deleted
       --deployed         show deployed releases.
 If no other is specified, this will be automatically enabled
       --failed           show failed releases
+  -f, --filter string    a regular expression (Perl compatible).
+Any releases that match the expression will be included in the results
+  -h, --help             help for list
   -m, --max int          maximum number of releases to fetch (default 256)
-      --namespace string     show releases within a specific namespace
-  -o, --offset string        next release name in the list, used to offset from start value
+      --offset int       next release name in the list, used to offset from start value
+  -o, --output format    prints the output in the specified format.
+Allowed values: table, json, yaml (default table)
       --pending          show pending releases
   -r, --reverse          reverse the sort order
   -q, --short            output short (quiet) listing format
-      --tls                  enable TLS for request
-      --tls-ca-cert string   path to TLS CA certificate file (default "$HELM_HOME/ca.pem")
-      --tls-cert string      path to TLS certificate file (default "$HELM_HOME/cert.pem")
-      --tls-key string       path to TLS key file (default "$HELM_HOME/key.pem")
-      --tls-verify           enable TLS for request and verify remote
+      --superseded       show superseded releases
+      --uninstalled      show uninstalled releases
+      --uninstalling     show releases that are currently being uninstalled
 ```

 ### Options inherited from parent commands

 ```
+      --add-dir-header                   If true, adds the file directory to the header
+      --alsologtostderr                  log to standard error as well as files
       --debug                            enable verbose output
-      --home string               location of your Helm config.
-Overrides $HELM_HOME (default "/Users/roflynnc/.helm")
-      --host string               address of Tiller.
-Overrides $HELM_HOST
       --kube-context string              name of the kubeconfig context to use
-      --tiller-namespace string   namespace of Tiller (default "kube-system")
+      --kubeconfig string                path to the kubeconfig file
+      --log-backtrace-at traceLocation   when logging hits line file:N, emit a stack trace (default :0)
+      --log-dir string                   If non-empty, write log files in this directory
+      --log-file string                  If non-empty, use this log file
+      --log-file-max-size uint           Defines the maximum size a log file can grow to.
+Unit is megabytes.
+If the value is 0, the maximum file size is unlimited. (default 1800)
+      --logtostderr                      log to standard error instead of files (default true)
+  -n, --namespace string                 namespace scope for this request
+      --registry-config string           path to the registry config file (default "~/.config/helm/registry.json")
+      --repository-cache string          path to the file containing cached repository indexes (default "~/.cache/helm/repository")
+      --repository-config string         path to the file containing repository names and URLs (default "~/.config/helm/repositories.yaml")
+      --skip-headers                     If true, avoid header prefixes in the log messages
+      --skip-log-headers                 If true, avoid headers when opening log files
+      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2)
+  -v, --v Level                          number for the log level verbosity
+      --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```

 ### SEE ALSO

 * [helm](../helm)	 - The Helm package manager for Kubernetes.

-###### Auto generated by spf13/cobra on 13-Jan-2020
+###### Auto generated by spf13/cobra on 4-Feb-2020